tardate/LittleArduinoProjects/Electronics101/ADC/LTC2400/README.md

 A couple of things appear critical:

 * buffering reference and input signals with a high-precision op-amp (such as the OPA2388)
-* hefy bypass on each IC
+* hefty bypass on each IC
 * a good, stable power supply

 So far I've got reasonable readings of a LT1019-2.5V reference voltage with the circuit on a breadboard.